LimeChain/as-scale-codec/README.md

 ### Encoding

-Every type has function **toU8a**.
+Every type has а **toU8a** function .
 It encodes type value into an array of bytes

 ```jsx
 import { Bool, Byte, ScaleString, Hash, CompactInt } from "as-scale-codec"